f-vdb/The-Hello-World-Of-Neural-Networks/README.md

 # The Hello World Of Neural Networks

 ## Description:
-This is a simple neuroyal network that teaches itself to recognize handwritten numbers.
+This is a simple neural network that teaches itself to recognize handwritten numbers.
 To train and test the network, data from the MNIST database was used.

 https://de.wikipedia.org/wiki/MNIST-Datenbank